MannParutthi/Team_CodeBlooded_SOEN6011_Summer2023/README.md

 allows us to deliver an engaging and user-friendly experience.

 * Backend - Springboot <br>
 Spring Boot is a great fit due to its ability to expedite development within the short timeframe.
 It simplifies setup and configuration, allowing us to focus on building core features.
-We can easily integrate necessary functionalities such as user registration, login, job posting, and application tracking.
-Spring Boot's security features provide a solid foundation for protecting user data.
-Additionally, its scalability and performance optimizations ensure that your platform can handle a growing user base.
+Additionally Spring Boot's security features provide a solid foundation for protecting user data.

 * Database - MongoDB <br>
 By using MongoDB, we will benefit from its flexible data model, which allows